-It is hoped this course will give many of the skills needed to undertake BTEC Level 1 or 2 in Children's Play, Learning and Development or BTEC Level 1 or 2 in Health and Social Care in the future.
+This course will provide you with many of the skills needed to undertake BTEC Level 1 or 2 Tech Award in Child Development or BTEC Level 1 or 2 Tech Award in Health and Social Care in the future.

 Each unit will be assessed and levelled following the BTEC Level 1 assessment criteria of pass or fail.
 The areas assessed will be based on the topics above.